JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

         (jmvenv)$ python wallet-tool.py -g 50 my-wallet-file.jmdat

-Another possible cause is you were running the tumbler script and it was stopped halfway through, with your coins currently at mixing depth 8.
+Another possible cause is you used the tumbler script with a larger number of mixdepths than 5 in the old wallet.
 In that case increase the maximum mixdepth:

-        (jmvenv)$ python wallet-tool.py -m 15 my-wallet-file.jmdat
+        (jmvenv)$ python wallet-tool.py -m 15 recover

+Note that you have to make that decision *at the start*, when creating the new wallet file for this old seed, using the `recover` method.
+So, if you think the wallet was heavily used with large mixdepth numbers, err on the side of caution and use a larger `-m` value.
+If you don't specify it, it will just use the default 5.

 <a name="mnemonic" />